nrwl/nx/docs/shared/plugins/tooling-plugin.md

 }
 ```

-If the `astro.config.mjs` for a project looks like our example in the previous section, then the inferred `build` task that you see in the project detail view should look like this:
+If the `astro.config.mjs` for a project looks like our example in the previous section, then the inferred configuration for the `build` task should look like this:

 ```json
 {